gsinclair/lbt/DEVELOPMENT.md

 This is not an appending journal.
 It is a live document with a place to design and/or document features.
 Ultimately the information either withers or ends up in proper documentation.

+## Macros such as defint and myvec

+The old GSC code had wonderful Lua-implemented macros for (in)definite integrals and vectors.
+I made heavy use of them.
+They were implemented along these lines:

+    # Lua
+    GSC.macros.myvec = function(text)
+      ...
+    end

+    # Latex
+    \newcommand{\myvec}[1]{\lua{GSC.macros.myvec{'#1'}}}

+This was fine when GSC was a single-document concern and I could tailor it to do whatever I want.
+But now it is generalising and I need to think about whether and how to achieve this desirable functionality without assuming every user wants it and without trampling on the global namespace.

+One solution is as follows.
+Say I have a content template called `Math`.
+It defines some tokens like ALIGN and whatever else.
+And perhaps it can define some macros like `indefint` and `defint` and `myvec`.
+These are defined using `lbt.api.define_macro('Math', 'defint', function(text) ... end)`.
+Or are they declared in the template table?
+(Yeah, probably.)

+OK, so how are they used?
+For a start, they can only be used in a LBT environment.
+The author might write

+    \begin{lbt}
+        @META
+            TEMPLATE   lbt.WS0
+            SOURCES    Math
+            MACROS     defint,indefint,myvec
+        +BODY
+            TEXT Consider the vector \myvec{PQ} where ...
+            Q Evaluate \indefint{e^{2x},dx}.
+    \end{lbt}

+So what is happening here?

+By declaring `MACROS  defint,indefint,myvec`, the three Latex commands `\defint` etc. are being created *only in this expansion* (because of `\(begin|end)group`) and can be freely used.
+The definition, behind the scenes, is simple:

+    \newcommand{\myvec}[1]{\luaexec{lbt.api.run_macro('Math', 'myvec', '#1')}}

+This seems like a pretty good design and not hard to implement.

+An author could decide to use `\myvec` freely in the document with a command:

+    \lbtMacroDefine{\myvec}{Math}{myvec}
+    \lbtMacroDefine{\myvec}{Math.myvec}      {better if it's possible}
+    \lbtMacroDefine{\myvec=Math.myvec}       {best?}
+    \lbtMacroDefine{\myvec=lbt.Math:vector}          {even better?}

+So what does this mean for an author writing their own templates?
+It means it's not hard to squeeze in some extra Lua functions to define macros, and it's not too hard to access them.
+They are already invested in saving template files on their computer and letting LBT know where to look.
+That hard work is done, and now they can write Lua functions without thinking about how to manage them.

+As a first pass, I think I will skip the `MACROS` bit and go straight to `\lbtMacroDefine`.
+It's simpler and kind of reasonable and might be all I need.

 ## Error messages

 Error messages are all coded in `lbt.err`, one function per error.
 An example is `lbt.err.E203_no_META_defined`.
 Each one calls the local function `E`, which prints the error message to screen and logfile and debug file, then exists the process.